 What to Look for in a Lodge

 It’s great to know that Scotland has a wide variety of lodges, so travelers from all walks of life can find something appropriate.
+Whether you’re backpacking Scotland or venturing on a honeymoon, there’s always a lodge for you.
 As always, there are a few things you can check to ensure you have a relaxed and comfortable stay.

 Lodges come in different sizes, from private cabins better suited for couples and solo travelers to large resort-like spaces for big groups.
 Other lodges are more like bed and breakfasts and can accommodate multiple travelers or groups at a time.